Bengal1/Simple-CNN-OOP/README.md

 <img src="https://user-images.githubusercontent.com/34989887/204675687-03f39aeb-1039-4abc-aec5-7f1d6cbbe52e.png" align="center" width="350" height="350"/>

 The MNIST database has 70,000 images, such that the training dataset is 60,000 images and the test dataset is 10,000 images that is commonly used for training various image processing systems.
 The MNIST database of handwritten digits, it is a subset of a larger set available from NIST.
 The digits have been size-normalized and centered in a fixed-size image.
-The binary format of the dataset is also available for download on [Yann LeCun - THE MNIST DATABASE](http://yann.lecun.com/exdb/mnist/), and as it can be seen, those are the files that is being use in this repository.
+The binary format of the dataset is also available for download on [Yann LeCun - THE MNIST DATABASE](http://yann.lecun.com/exdb/mnist/), and available for download on [Kaggle](https://www.kaggle.com/datasets/hojjatk/mnist-dataset?select=t10k-images.idx3-ubyte).

 For more imformation on [MNIST Dataset](https://en.wikipedia.org/wiki/MNIST_database).